Aamii16/webserv/README.md

 i need to find a solution for that parsing and processing call inside the loop

-i hace to work on request state
+i have to work on request state

 i have to add exceptions for server error, and search if it is a 500 error code, or is it an exit and terminate server

+cgi shit

 ===================================================================